hodl-dot-farm/hodl-farm-tezos-website/faq.md

 Delegation is like having your money in a savings account.
 By delegating to a baker like us, you help us bake more blocks and contribute to the health of the peer-to-peer network.
 Hodl.farm earns rewards for baking and endorsing blocks, and passes these rewards to you - minus a small fee.

-If your XTZ are on Coinbase, Kraken or any online cryptocurrency exchange, you will not be able to delegate to us.
+If your XTZ are on Coinbase, Kraken or any cryptocurrency exchange, you will not be able to delegate to us.
 To delegate, your assets must be in a wallet that you control.

-## Is delegation safe ?

-Delegation is an operation on the blockchain that does not change ownership of your assets.
+Delegation is an operation on the blockchain that **does not change ownership** of your assets.
 When you delegate to us, you still own your coins !
 Let that sink in: delegating and transfering are two different things.
-Please do not send us money !
+Please **do not send us your money** !

+## Is delegation safe ?

-In order to delegate, you must be in control of your XTZ address, which means that you possess a private key which grants access to your assets.
+In order to delegate, you must be in control of your XTZ address, which means that you own a private key which grants access to your assets.
 You must take precautions to protect your private key.
 Never send it to us, or anyone.
+We will never ask you for it.

 The most common protection is to use a hardware wallet such as Ledger or Trezor, or an offline, air-gapped device (running for example the AirGap app).

-Being your own bank gives you great power.
-With great power comes great responsibility.
-When in doubt, do not attempt to delegate to us, leave your assets in a cryptocurrency website such as Coinbase, rumor has it that they will pay interest soon !
+Being in control of your address is like being your own bank.
+It gives you great powers, which come with great responsibility.
+When in doubt, do not attempt to delegate to us, leave your assets in a cryptocurrency website such as Coinbase.

 For further reading, we recommend Ledger's [best practices when using a hardware wallet](https://www.ledger.com/academy/hardwarewallet/best-practices-when-using-a-hardware-wallet/).
+Read and ask yourself whether you want to go down that route.
+If yes, then buckle up and read on.

-## How to delegate to us ?
+## How to delegate to you ?

 There are many ways.
 Please check these excellent guides on Medium: